KKONZ/RepData_PeerAssessment1/PA1_template.Rmd

 Data
 ----
 The raw data for this report can be downloaded from this address <https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip>.
-Use the script below to download data.

 ## Loading and preprocessing the data